- Specifications

 - Calling external APIs (e.g., for data storage)

-- Generating queries or confirmations
+- Generating inquiries or confirmations

-Example: Business Logic for Processing an IBAN Change
+Example: Business Logic for processing an IBAN change

-An AI agent processes requests to change a bank connection.
-The business logic ensures that the change is carried out correctly and that all relevant checks are made.1.
-Validate inputsFirstly, the inputs are standardized and checked:- Remove spaces in the IBAN
+An AI agent processes requests for changing a bank connection.
+The business logic ensures that the change is carried out correctly and all relevant checks are made.
+1. Validate inputsFirst, the inputs are standardized and checked:- Remove spaces in the IBAN

 $this->input->newIBAN = str_replace(' ', '', $this->input->newIBAN);